luistkd4/blacklist-exporter/README.md

 # Blacklist_Exporter
-A custom Prometheus metric to monitor ip blacklists write in Python.
+A custom Prometheus exporter to monitor ip blacklists write in Python.